WTFAcademy/WTF-CSS/Languages/en/19_BAYC_HTML_CSS/readme.md

 ---

-In this lecture, we will use the preprocessor less to write a minimalist BAYC mint page style sheet.
+In this lecture, we will use the Less preprocessor to write a minimalist BAYC mint page style sheet.
 The HTML and img files required for production are already ready.
 The final effect is as follows:

 ![Overall effect](./img/19-1.png)